 SOQ-33306 Integrated Natural Resource Management in Organic Agriculture; SOQ-31806 Nutrient Management.

-This course examines the concept of Conservation Agriculture (CA).
+The main aim of Conservation Agriculture is to conserve soil.
 CA is a system based on integrated management of available soil, water and biological resources, combined with as little external inputs as feasible.
 CA relies on three principles, which must be considered together for appropriate understanding, design and application:

 1. a (semi-)permanent organic soil cover in order to protect the soil physically from sun, rain and wind and to feed the soil biota;

 2. minimal disturbance to the soil through no or reduced tillage, and;

 3. crop rotations to optimize the use efficiency of natural and external resources.